-The high altitude medical studies in Japan
+The high altitude medical studies in Japan.

 • Michiro Nakashima Osakafu Saiseikai Izuo-Daini Hospital Sangenya-Nishi, Taishoku, Osaka, 551 Japan